Growth & Care

 Frontier Elm is a deciduous tree with a distinctive and refined pyramidal form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance tree, and is best pruned in late winter once the threat of extreme cold has passed.
 It has no significant negative characteristics.

 Frontier Elm is recommended for the following landscape applications:

-Frontier Elm has dark green foliage throughout the season.
+Frontier Elm has dark green deciduous foliage on a tree with a pyramidal habit of growth.
 The small serrated pointy leaves turn an outstanding dark red in the fall.
-Neither the flowers nor the fruit are ornamentally significant.